 - Blue-Point Brewing Company: subsidiary of Anheuser-Busch since 2014

 This work is licensed under a Creative Commons Attribution-NoDerivs 3.0 United States License.

 Goose Island was a small brewery established in 1988.
-They slowly grew and were a popular attraction for beer drinkers in-the-know who were traveling through the Second City.
+They slowly grew and became a popular attraction for beer drinkers who were in the know and traveling through the Second City.

 However, in 2011, 100% of the company was bought by AB InBev.
-Beers that had grown popular and were brewed in either Chicago or New Hampshire could now be brewed in any Anheuser-Busch brewery.
-Goose Island beers could travel in the same trucks that delivered Bud Light.
+Goose Island beers that had grown popular and were brewed in either Chicago or New Hampshire could now be brewed in any Anheuser-Busch brewery.
+Their beers could travel in the same trucks that delivered Bud Light.
 In other words, Goose Island sold out and could no longer be considered a craft brewery.
-This deal started the ‘buyout’ movement In the craft beer industry, and the founders of Goose Island are still enjoying and dealing with the repercussions, today (2016).
+This deal started the buyout movement in the craft beer industry, and the founders of Goose Island are still enjoying and dealing with the repercussions (2016).

 But they aren’t alone.
-Redhook, Magic Hat, Kona, Elysium and Widmer Brothers all sold portions of their company to larger macros.
-While many retained certain levels of independence, all exceeded that important 25% threshold required to be considered a craft brewer (defined by the Brewers Association).
+Redhook, Magic Hat, Kona, Elysium, and Widmer Brothers all sold portions of their company to larger macros.
+While many retained certain levels of independence, all exceeded that important 25% threshold required to be considered a craft brewer (as defined by the Brewers Association).

 Does The ‘Craft’ Beer Title Matter to Beer Drinkers